Lesson 3: Validation & Errors — Data Safety, Type Checking

 • Limiting input with choices=

-• Validating ranges and patterns
+• Validating ranges and simple patterns

 • Defensive coding with try/except (optional but useful)